guilgaly/cowsay4s/README.md

 import cowsay4s.defaults.{DefaultCow, DefaultCowMode}

-val myCommand: CowCommand = CowCommand( action = CowAction.CowSay,
-  cow = DefaultCow.Default, // There are many other cows to choose from in 'DefaultCow'! message = "Cows ♥ Scala!", mode = DefaultCowMode.Default, // Optional, defaults to DefaultCowMode.defaultValue (same as this example) wrap = MessageWrapping(40) // optional, defaults to 'MessageWrapping.default' (same as this example)
+val myCommand: CowCommand = CowCommand( cow = DefaultCow.Default, // There are many other cows to choose from in 'DefaultCow' message = "Cows ♥ Scala!", mode = DefaultCowMode.Default, // Optional, defaults to DefaultCowMode.defaultValue (same as this example) action = CowAction.CowSay, // Optional, defaults to CowAction.defaultValue (same as this example) wrap = MessageWrapping(40) // optional, defaults to 'MessageWrapping.default' (same as this example) )
-)